egustavsson/vector-analysis/README.md

 # Vector stability analysis

 This reposotory provides the code and describes the analysis steps for assesing vector stability and integration using long-read sequencing.
+The first step is to create the appropriate reference for mapping that incudes the vector sequence.
+The rest of the steps are performed by a `snakemake` pipeline.

 ## Installation